-- O'Carolan, Turlough: Traditional Irish Air: Si Bheag Si Mhor (So Big, So Small).
+O'Carolan, Turlough.
+Traditional Irish Air: Si Bheag Si Mhor (So Big, So Small).

-I began elementary piano lessons at age 7, but soon the violin bug bit me when a professional orchestra played at my elementary school.
-I started fingering and bowing tunes on a small-sized instrument before I even had my first lessons, reading the music from what was to become my first instruction book.
-It's hard to explain how I managed to pull this off, but somehow I did.
-Of course, I had already watched a couple of other kids play from the same book, which undoubtedly helped.
+I began elementary piano lessons at age 7, but soon the violin muse got me when a professional orchestra played at my elementary school.
+I started fingering and bowing tunes by ear on a half-sized instrument before I even had my first lessons.
+My parents didn't have to tell me to practice -- I was hooked on it.

 I've never regretted the decision.
 I'm thankful for the whole experience -- but grateful I realized early in life that the music business just didn't suit me.

-Copyright © 2010-2013 by Jim Hastings.
+Copyright © 2014 by Jim Hastings.
 All rights reserved.